 Given the price point of roughly 10 dollars, the Habano Connecticut line provides fantastic value for money.
-Taking the perfect construction and complex stimulation into consideration, this is great “bang for your buck”.
+Taking the perfect construction and complex stimulation into consideration, this is a great “bang for your buck.”

-Not the least because you have a versatile, swiss-army-knife-like allrounder cigar in hands.
+Not the least because you have a versatile, swiss-army-knife-like allrounder cigar in your hands.
 You could enjoy it in the morning with a freshly brewed cup of coffee or tea.
-You could enjoy this as a lunch break cigar, in the early afternoon or as your creamy late-night cigar.
+You could enjoy this as a lunch break cigar, in the early afternoon, or as your creamy late-night cigar.

 Pairing Recommendations With A Perdomo Habano Connecticut Cigar

 Grab a cookie, a gulp of whole milk, and just revel in seventh heaven – simple as that.
 You could also reach for green olives to enjoy with your smoke.

 Since some of the tobaccos were aged in bourbon barrels, it feels like a no-brainer to pour a glass of bourbon as a pairing.
 A creamy, wheated bourbon, in particular, highlighted the Connecticut shade characteristics and lent a gentle, aromatic carpet for the Robusto.